hariharana59/Norm-of-a-matrix/README.md

 ### Infinity Norm of a Matrix

 ```
-# Program to find Infinity-norm of a matrIx.
+# Program to find Infinity-norm of a matrix.
 # Developed by: Hariharan A
 # RegisterNumber: 212223110013